larsvilhuber/socsci-guidance-new/creating-separate-data-deposit.md

----
-title: "Creating separate linked data archives"
+# Creating separate linked data archives"
-toc: true
-layout: single
-date: 2021-07-08
----

 Every time we see that a lot of effort went into creating a data resource, we don't want to have that sit hidden in a replication package.
 We want to give data packages with significant value-added their own deposit, separately cited, and with much better discoverability.
 This is also relevant for situations where some or all of the data may be **restricted**, but the code is meant to be public (such as to ensure compliance with the [AEA Data and Code Availability Policy](https://www.aeaweb.org/journals/data/data-code-policy)).